weiminye/newdotneterfromjava/README.md

 1. Oracle changes policy, Java shouldn't be free in 2019.
 2. .NET Core is the most similar technology stack with Java.

-So some company say good bye for Java, say hello for .NET Core.
+So some companies say good bye for Java, say hello for .NET Core.

 JiJie Chen inits this list in Chinese.
 Weimin Ye creates the repo in English.